 The Group's main facility is in San Antonio, Texas, and is used for processing dCELL and BioRinse products.
 As part of the Phase 1 expansion, completed in 2021, we relocated facilities designated for distribution and frozen tissue storage as well as adding two clean rooms at the existing San Antonio facility, bringing the total number of clean rooms to seven.
-We also have facilities in Leeds, United Kingdom ('UK'), for processing dCELL porcine tissue including OrthoPure® XT, as well as our controlled joint venture GBM-V in Rostock, Germany, for human tissue in the European Union ('EU').
-The Group had an average of 76 employees and 6 Directors in 2023.
+We also have facilities in Leeds, United Kingdom ('UK'), for processing dCELL porcine tissue including OrthoPure® XT.
+The Group had an average of 86 employees and six Directors in 2024.